eclipse-ee4j/jaxb-ri/jaxb-ri/samples/src/main/samples/updateablePartialBind/readme.txt

-This example illustrates the javax.xml.bind.Binder use cases mentioned in Section 4.8.1 of JAXB 2.0 Specification.
+This example illustrates the jakarta.xml.bind.Binder use cases mentioned in Section 4.8.1 of JAXB 2.0 Specification.

 - Updateable Partial Binding